-This program is applicable to all PIKA projects where PIKA personnel are assigned to the role of SSHO.
-This shall include both known hazardous waste sites and those nonhazardous waste sites where a SSHO is assigned to ensure the safety and health of onsite personnel.
+This ESHP is applicable to PIKA projects where PIKA personnel are assigned to the role of the SSHO.
+This shall include both hazardous waste sites and non-hazardous waste sites where a SSHO is assigned provide oversight and help safeguard on-site personnel.
 The procedures in this program will be strictly adhered to unless otherwise amended within site-specific project plans.
-This purpose of this attachment is to supplement the PIKA CSHP, and act as a working tool toward the implementation of each site-specific Site Safety and Health Plan (SSHP).
+The purpose of this attachment is to supplement the PIKA CESHP, and act as a working tool toward the implementation of each site-specific SSHP.